fish-shell/fish-shell/doc_src/interactive.rst

 Another set of commands, usually also available in other shells like bash, deal with the directory stack.
 Stack handling is not automatic and needs explicit calls of the following commands:

-- :ref:`dirs <cmd-dirs>` prints the stack
+- :doc:`dirs <cmds/dirs>` prints the stack
-- :ref:`pushd <cmd-pushd>` adds a directory on top of the stack and makes it the current working directory
+- :doc:`pushd <cmds/pushd>` adds a directory on top of the stack and makes it the current working directory
-- :ref:`popd <cmd-popd>` removes the directory on top of the stack and changes the current working directory
+- :doc:`popd <cmds/popd>` removes the directory on top of the stack and changes the current working directory